Darmstadt American rock-throwing incident

-The Darmstadt American rock-throwing incident was a 2000 incident in which three teenaged children of American soldiers stationed at a U.S. military base near Darmstadt, Germany threw rocks at vehicles moving on the B3 motorway, killing two women in separate car accidents.
-The teens, aged 14, 17 and 18 at the time of the attacks, were convicted of first-degree murder in a German court and given sentences ranging from 7 to 8-and-a-half years in prison.
+On 27 February 2000, three American teenagers threw rocks from a pedestrian bridge at vehicles moving on the B3 motorway in Darmstadt, Germany.
+The rocks struck six cars, killing two women, 41-year-old Katrin Rothermel and 20-year-old Sandra Ottmann, and injuring 17 others.
+The perpetrators, aged 14, 17, and 18 at the time of the attacks, were the children of U.S. Army soldiers stationed nearby.
+In December 2000, all three were convicted of first-degree murder in a German court and given sentences ranging from 7 to 8-and-a-half years in prison.
 After serving half of their sentences, the three were released early on good behavior and returned to the United States.

+Der Spiegel described the rock-throwing incident as "the most severe crime committed by U.S. soldiers or their dependents in Germany".

 Incident

-On the night of February 27, 2000, the three youths, ages 14, 17 and 18, confessed to throwing rocks at vehicles moving along the B3 motorway, saying that they had been "meeting regularly" for the past four to six weeks to throw rocks at cars.
+On the night of 27 February 2000, the three youths, ages 14, 17 and 18, confessed to throwing rocks at vehicles moving along the B3 motorway, saying that they had been "meeting regularly" for the past four to six weeks to throw rocks at cars.
 A fourth teenager (age 15) was questioned and released.

-The teenagers left a bowling alley near their homes in a base housing complex called Lincoln Village at about 9 pm.
+The teenagers left a bowling alley near their homes in Lincolnsiedlung, or Lincoln Village, at the time an off-base housing area for American military dependents, at about 9 pm.
 They carried a snow shovel and some rocks to a pedestrian bridge over the B3 motorway, where they climbed a 6–8 ft plastic wall and began throwing rocks at passing cars.
 Finding that the rocks were not heavy enough to cause the cars to crash, they returned to an area near their school, where they found larger rocks, up to 18 lbs in weight, and carried them back to the highway where two of the boys handed the rocks to the third, who had climbed onto the wall.

 They threw a 10 lb rock at a Mercedes-Benz driven by Karin Rothermel, 41, hitting her in the chest and killing her instantly.
 Sitting in the passenger seat, Rothermel's 75-year-old grandmother was critically injured, her 75-year-old grandfather in the backseat was slightly injured.
 At this point they moved to the other side of the bridge, and began hurling rocks at cars moving in the opposite direction, causing one car to crash as it swerved to avoid the rocks.
 The three then dropped an 18 lb stone onto a BMW driven by Sandra Ottmann, 20, who was driving her grandparents home from a meal celebrating her grandfather's birthday.
 The rock hit Ottmann in the head, killing her.